 It can be crafted using 5 Iron Ingots, a Furnace, and 3 Glass Blocks.
 Even though it’s used by the Cooking Table, it can also be used by the player to cook items.
 After interacting with it, players will find a slot for Fuel and Food.
 For Fuel, regular Coal will be accepted.

 There are quite a few other blocks and items included with Cooking for Blockheads.
 Though the final one we’re going to cover is the Sink.
 And this one has some bonus functions.

 When right-clicked with a Bucket, it will be filled with Water, acting as an infinite water source.
 However, it can also be used to remove the Dye from Wool and Armor, which is an interesting feature.
 If a recipe requires Water, and a Sink is connected, then the recipe will use Water from the Sink.

 The links above will take you to the CurseForge page for the Cooking for Blockheads Mod.
 Specifically, they direct you to the download for your chosen version of Minecraft.
 Learn more about why you should only download files from CurseForge.

 How to InstallIf you haven't already, make sure to install Forge, or install Fabric for Minecraft.
 It's a simple process and takes just a few minutes.
 Once your mod loader is installed:

 - Download the mod for your Minecraft Version.
 It will be a .JAR file.

 - Take this file, and place it in the 'mods' folder of your Minecraft directory.
 If this folder doesn't exist, create it.
 The easiest way to access your Minecraft directory is opening the game, going to Resource Packs and pressing the 'Open Resource Pack Folder' button.

-- Once it's inside the mods folder, run Minecraft with the Forge preset selected.
+- Once it's inside the mods folder, run Minecraft with the Forge or Fabric preset selected.
 The mod will be installed and can be played with in-game.